gwisk/gradguide/README.md

 3. Some apps will ask you to list: every class you've taken in your major, your grade in all those classes, what year you took them, and what textbook you used.
-This can be exhausting to fill out, so I recommend you take a look at the class tab of the grad sheet, and just spend some time filling it out so you can easily copy from it.
+This can be exhausting to fill out, so I recommend you do it thoroughly once, paste it into your spreadsheet, and keep it on hand for other applications.

 Statement of Purpose (SOP)
 ==========================